hotrodorm/hotrod/hotrod-project/docs/roadmap.md

 Version 6.0:

 - LiveSQL Project Babel.
-Customized versions of LiveSQL for specific databases that enhances generic LiveSQL with extended SQL syntax.
+Customized versions of LiveSQL for specific databases that enhance generic LiveSQL with extended SQL syntax.